When Broken Is Easily Fixed: Release

 On April 3, 2003, When Broken Is Easily Fixed was announced for release in the following month.
 Alongside this, "Smashed Into Pieces" was posted online, followed by "Giving Up" on April 5, 2003.
 In April and May 2003, the band toured across the Midwest and southern US states, with Choke and Self Made Man.
 When Broken Is Easily Fixed was released on May 20, 2003 on Victory Records.
 Martin Wittfooth created the artwork.
 In July and August, the band toured across the US, with Freya; it included an appearance Warped Tour and Redemption Fest.
 The band went on a short tour in October with the Fulllbast, which was then followed by a handful of shows with Rise Against.
 Silverstein then went on a west coast and midwest US tour in November, with Bayside; Haste, Eleventeen, and Preacher Gone to Texas appeared on select dates.
 In January 2004, the band supported Spitalfield on their headlining US tour.
 In February 2004, the band went tour with the A.K.A.s.
 Following this, the band toured with Strike Anywhere and Fifth Hour Hero on their tour of the US, which ran into March 2004.
 In May and June 2004, the band went on tour with Alexisonfire, Emery, the Higher, and Hawthorne Heights.
 The album was reissued on September 14, 2004 with a DVD and two bonus tracks, "Friends in Fall River" and "Forever and a Day".
 In November 2004, the band supported Hot Water Music on their headlining North American tour.

 "Smashed into Pieces" was re-recorded by the band in 2013 and released on May 20 to commemorate the ten-year anniversary of the album.

 Reception

 As of June 2007, the album has sold 179,000 copies.
+Alternative Press said it was "one of the most deeply personal and creative albums" of 2003.